-From a modest fishermen’s breakfast to pricey menu darling, the evolution of one of the South’s most iconic dishes
+From a modest fishermen’s breakfast to pricey menu darling, the evolution and origins of shrimp and grits, one of the South’s most iconic dishes

 In 2016, I embarked on a three-year adventure for the sake of grits.

 I crisscrossed the region in search of farmers, millers, chefs, and home cooks who could share their stories about the Southern staple to publish in my book Grits: A Cultural and Culinary Journey Through the South, which came out last November.
 Of all of my rabbit-hole wriggling and deep-dive researching, the story and origins of shrimp and grits captured my attention most.

 My path to understanding this now iconic dish began at Crook’s Corner, where it’s been on the menu since the 1980s.
 The shrimp and grits at the venerable Chapel Hill, North Carolina, restaurant is a busy pile of food.
 The bacon is abundant, as are the mushrooms, big slices of mottled brown.
 A lemon garnishes the plate to be squeezed over the whole of it.
 The pink edges of the shrimp peek out, begging to be unearthed.
 They offer up the faintest crust from a quick turn in a hot pan, and a hint of bacon-y smoke.